How to Interview Your Parents (Questions + A Simple Plan)

 What to Do With Your Parents' Stories

-Once you have recorded these conversations, you have a treasure trove of family history.
-The final step is figuring out how to preserve parents' stories by turning those audio files into something that can be shared and cherished for years to come.
+Once you've recorded these conversations, you have a collection of family history.
+The final step is figuring out how to preserve parents stories by turning those audio files into something that can be shared and kept for years to come.

 Transcribe the audio